iandronowicz/homebridge-slide-curtain/README.md

     {
       "accessory": "HomebridgeSlideCurtain", #REQUIRED
       "name": "name", #REQUIRED.
 Your desired name.
       "ip": "x.x.x.x", #REQUIRED.
-Remember to have a fixed IP configured for your Slide on your router.
+Fixed IP configured for your Slide on your router.
       "code": "xxxxxxxx", #REQUIRED.
 8 digit code in the sticker on the top of your Slide.
       "poll_interval": x #OPTIONAL.
 Time in seconds to poll the Slide curtain.
 Defaults to 5s.
     }